Office Support (USTE)-11659

-A potential applicant who is NOT currently employed by the University of Wisconsin System, click here: UW-Whitewater External Applicants
+A potential applicant who is NOT currently employed by the University of Wisconsin System, click here and type in the Job ID: UW-Whitewater External Applicants

 Before you get started with the online application process, we recommend you preview the frequently asked questions (FAQs) by selecting the link below.